wlinna/Arkhados/README.md

 ### Art 'n' assets ###

-My artist's skills are severely limited so my power upon these ideas are limited.

-If you want to contribute or suggest art, remember that only free/libre art is accepted, like Creative Commons Attributions (CC-BY) and Creative Commons Public Domain (CC0).
-This means that assets that prohibit commercial use or derivation will not accepted in Arkhados.
+If you want to contribute or suggest art, remember that only free/libre art is accepted, such as Creative Commons Attributions (CC-BY) and Creative Commons Public Domain (CC0).
+This means that assets that prohibit commercial use or derivation will not be accepted in Arkhados.

-**Replace one of the character models with better model** Currently I'm using very low poly models for characters for various reasons.
+**Replace one of the character models with a better model** Currently I'm using very low poly models for characters for various reasons.
 For mage I couldn't find more detailed 3D model with armature animations ready.

-I animated Venator myself because there was no other choice but the quality of my animations is pretty bad.
-It would be nice if they were replaced, perhaps one by one.
+I animated Venator myself because there was no other choice, but the quality of my animations is pretty bad.
+It would be nice if they were replaced.

-**Find or create good music** In Arkhados every hero uses different set of music.
+**Find or create good music** In Arkhados every hero has a different set of music.

 You can find good music with good licenses from opengameart.org.